masanchezRoiup/vercel-daily-project/README.md

 ## Known trade-offs

-- **Trending changes between navigations** because the cache lifetime is 30 seconds.
-Longer would be smoother but less "live-feeling" and less faithful to the API's documented behavior.
+- **Trending changes between navigations** in the first cold-start request per serverless instance; after that, the Data Cache (`next: { revalidate: 300 }`) keeps the same set for 5 minutes across all instances.
 - **No token reuse on unsubscribe**: the cookie is deleted so the next Subscribe creates a fresh anonymous token.
 - **Proxy is scoped to hypothetical private routes**.
 It checks for `vd_session` on `/account` and `/billing`, but article pages remain reachable so they can show an inline paywall.
 - **No dynamic OG per article**.
 Article OG uses the article's own hero image — cheaper than generating per-article PNGs and still produces a distinct preview per URL.